Alcohol Use in Families

 - Abuse of drugs or alcohol

 - Risk-taking behaviors

 - Depression or suicidal thoughts or behavior

-Some adults of alcoholics may cope by taking the role of responsible “parents” within the family and among friends.
-On the other hand, they may become controlled, successful “overachievers” throughout the home, and at the same time, be emotionally isolated from other friends and relatives.
+Some adult of alcoholics may cope by taking the role of responsible “parents” within the family and among friends.
+On the other hand, they may become controlled, successful “overachievers” throughout the home and, at the same time, be emotionally isolated from other friends and relatives.
 Their emotional problems may show only when they become adults.

 Relatives and caregivers need to realize that whether or not the parents are receiving alcoholism treatment, adolescents can benefit from educational programs and mutual-help groups such as programs for young adults of alcoholics and Al-Anon.
-Early professional help is also essential in preventing more severe problems for adolescents, including reducing the risk for future alcoholism.
-For example, adolescent psychiatrists can diagnose and treat problems in adults of alcoholics.
-They can also help the people to understand they are not responsible for the drinking problems of their parents and that the adolescent can be allowed even if the parent is in denial and refusing to seek help.
+Early professional help is also essential in preventing more severe adolescent problems, including reducing the risk of future alcoholism.
+For example, adolescent psychiatrists can diagnose and treat problems in adult of alcoholics.
+They can also help people to understand they are not responsible for the drinking problems of their parents and that the adolescent can be allowed even if the parent is in denial and refusing to seek help.

 The treatment program may include group therapy with other youth, which reduces the isolation of being a child of an alcoholic.
 In addition, the child and adolescent psychiatrist will often work with the entire family, particularly when the alcoholic parent has stopped drinking, to help them develop healthier ways of relating to one another.